 Is this your first time?

 If you’re new or newer, click below to fill out a connect card, we would love to meet you.
-The next Sunday you are on campus, visit or Welcome Center so we can give you a gift and say hi!
+The next Sunday you are on campus, visit or Welcome Center so we can give you a gift and say hello!
 If you’d like a free bible, follow the link below.

 Partner with us